Half-Raised

 A pen picked up at fifty.
 The chain finally named.

-In the Mind of Bill →Hi, I’m Bill.
+In the Mind of Bill →Hey there, I’m Bill.

 Notes from the desk